nazmulidris/coordinator/README.md

 The `FooterBarBehavior` class extends `CoordinatorLayout.Behavior<FrameLayout>` and it implements two methods:
-1. `layoutDependsOn(parent: CoordinatorLayout,child: FrameLayout,dependency: View): Boolean`
+1. `layoutDependsOn(parent: CoordinatorLayout,child: FrameLayout,dependency: View): Boolean`.
-2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`

 The first method checks to see if any of the children contained in the `CoordinatorLayout` are affected by this custom behavior.
+2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
 The second method then provides a way for the custom behavior to take some action on the dependent view, in reaction to some change that occurred in a child of the `CooordinatorLayout` that this behavior depends on.